64nYm3d3/CheatSheet/Tools/TCPdump.md

 # TCP dump

-Otherwise known as "l33t wireshark" among industry professionals.
+Otherwise known as "3 l33t wireshark" among industry professionals.
+This is truly a tool that the Woz, Torvald, and Gates have blessed for us all.